PeterBengtson/control-tower-log-aggregator/README.md

 a long time.
 There seems to be a remarkable lack of solutions to this problem, given that every system needs to collect various types of logs from member accounts and store them in a central log archive.
-The few solutions I have seen out there also involve running and maintaining instances or containers, which nowadays is clunky and expensive old tech.
+The few solutions I have seen out there also involve running and maintaining instances or containers, which nowadays is clunky and expensive old tech for Foundation level tasks such as this.
 This solution is entirely serverless.

 ## Architecture